A Cry in the Night (1956 film): Casting

 Director Frank Tuttle had worked with Ladd on a number of occasions, most recently on Hell on Frisco Bay, a film starring Edward G. Robinson, who was initially discussed for the lead in A Covenant with Death.
 The cast includes Edmond O'Brien and Richard Anderson, who was Ladd's son-in-law and was borrowed from MGM.
 Brian Donlevy left a play commitment to appear in the film.

 Natalie Wood was under contract to Warner Bros.
+Pictures.
 Many decades later, it was speculated that Wood may have lobbied to play the role partly as a means of exorcising personal demons from her own real-life rape.
 Wood was rumored to have had a romantic relationship with Raymond Burr during filming.
 In the 2016 book Natalie Wood: Reflections on a Legendary Life, Manoah Bowman stated that Wood had to "fight to be cast in A Cry in the Night after completing Rebel hoping to stretch her dramatic skills in a gritty psychological thriller" but that the film "proved to be a disappointment."